 Similarly, Nagarkot has modern resorts and accommodation facilities.
 Nagarkot is famous for sunrise and sunset views, overnight stay is recommended for best experiences.
 If you can’t stay there for overnight it will be better if you watch the sunset views from Nagarkot.

-An easy day hiking-Sankhu Nagarkot Trek is recommended for beginners to experience hiking in Kathmandu once you are in Nepal.
+An easy day hiking-Sankhu Nagarkot is recommended for beginners to experience hiking in Kathmandu once you are in Nepal.
 Sankhu Nagarkot Hiking Tour departures everyday from Kathmandu all around the year except monsoon season.
 No matter you are solo or in a small group travelers.
 You are always most welcomed for Sankhu Nagarkot day hiking.

 Why Sankhu Hiking